Grade Forgiveness Policy

 - Once grade forgiveness or grade omission is applied to a course, the earned hours, GPA hours, and quality points for the course will be removed and the GPAs will be recalculated; however, attempted hours will not be adjusted.

-This policy is distributed via the Senior Staff, Academic Advisory Council, the Academic Catalog, and the University Policy Page.
+This policy is distributed via the Academic Advisory Council, the Academic Catalog, and the University Policies webpage.